-Like in the financial setting, a multi-type structure can also be highly relevant for the integrate-and-fire models from mathematical neuroscience, as is e.g.~discussed at length in \cite[Chapter 13.4]{neuronal_dynamics}.
-For a different example, we can refer to \cite{Grazieschi2019}, which considers a heterogeneous integrate-and-fire model on a random graph: i.e., dependent random synaptic weights determine whether or not the spiking of neuron $i$ impacts the voltage potential of another neuron $j\neq i$.
-Phrasing \cite[Equation (12)]{Grazieschi2019} in the language of \eqref{particle_sys}, this corresponds to having $k=1$ and letting both $v^i:=\chi^i$ and $u^i:=\chi^i$ for a family of i.i.d.~Bernoulli random variables $\{\chi^i\}_{i=1}^n$, up to a scalar multiple.
+The formulation \eqref{CMV} can also be highly relevant for integrate-and-fire models in mathematical neuroscience.
+For example, \cite[Chapter 13.4]{neuronal_dynamics} introduces a multi-type mean-field model, while \cite{Grazieschi2019} considers a random graph model, where dependent random synaptic weights determine if the spiking of neuron $i$ impacts the voltage potential of another neuron $j\neq i$.
+Phrasing \cite[Equation (12)]{Grazieschi2019} in the language of the particle system \eqref{particle_sys} in Section \ref{Subsect:particle_sys}, this corresponds to having $k=1$ and letting both $v^i:=\chi^i$ and $u^i:=\chi^i$ for a family of i.i.d.~Bernoulli random variables $\{\chi^i\}_{i=1}^n$, up to a scalar multiple.
 Thus, the directed connection from $i$ to $j$ is either active or inactive depending on the realisation of $\chi^i \chi^j$.
 It is conjectured in \cite{Grazieschi2019} that the mean-field limit of this particle system should take a particular form \cite[Equation (13)]{Grazieschi2019}, and we note that this conjecture is indeed confirmed by our convergence result, saying that the limit is \eqref{CMV} with $k=1$ and $\varpi=\text{Law}(\chi ,\chi)$ on $\mathbb{R}\times\mathbb{R}$ for a Bernoulli random variable $\chi$ with the same parameter as the $\chi^i$'s.
+In \cite{Inglis_Talay} the authors also consider an integrate-and-fire model with asymmetric synaptic weights, but there the scaling is chosen in such a way that the mean-field limit becomes homogeneous.

-In \cite{Inglis_Talay} the authors also consider an integrate-and-fire model with asymmetric synaptic weights, but here the mean-field limit is in fact homogeneous.
-Nevertheless, \cite{Inglis_Talay} establishes the convergence of a heterogeneous particle system to a contagious McKean--Vlasov limit, so there are very strong links to our endeavours here.
-We return to this in Section \ref{sec:inglis-talay}, where we discuss these points at greater length.
-Finally, we also wish to mention an interesting line of research focusing on agent-based modelling for macroeconomic business cycles \cite{bouchaud,bouchaud2020}.
+Finally, we mention an interesting line of research on agent-based modelling for macroeconomic business cycles \cite{bouchaud,bouchaud2020}.
 By looking at the average over a large class of agents, one is led to a nonlinear PDE formulation that is essentially the evolution equation for a homogeneous version of \eqref{CMV}.
 Our framework highlights a tractable route to rigorously incorporating heterogeneity in these models, even after averaging, as the analysis takes place at the mean-field level from the beginning.